- Play Title (in quotes)

 After the publication year, include the database in italics and then the permanent link to the book.

-After the play title in italics, list the playwright, director, performance date, theater, location, and description.
+After the playwright, list the play title in italics and then director, acting troupe, performance date, theater, and location.

-If citing individual contributors of the performance, start with that person's last name.
+If citing individual contributors of the performance, include their information after the director.

 Abbreviate the title of a work if you cite it frequently in your paper.
 Use the full title when first mentioned in your text with the abbreviation in parentheses, then use the abbreviation in later references to the title.
 Cite the line numbers.